mateiz/incubator-spark/docs/configuration.md

 Spark provides three main locations to configure the system:

 * [SparkContext configuration](#sparkcontext-configuration), which control configuration parameters for each Spark application and can be programmatically set by passing in a Config object to the SparkContext, or through JVM arguments
 * [Environment variables](#environment-variables) for configuring per-machine settings such as the IP address, which can be set in the `conf/spark-env.sh` script.
 * [Logging configuration](#configuring-logging), which is done through `log4j.properties`.

 # SparkContext Configuration

 A Spark application may be configured in a number of different ways.
-The configuration methods are listed in order of priority, and any configuration properties passed in through methods listed first will take precedence.
+The configuration methods are listed in order of precedence.

 1. Any Config objects passed in through the SparkContext constructor.
 These are [Typesafe Config](https://github.com/typesafehub/config) instances, which can easily be created from JSON or .property files.
 2. Java system properties, defined programmatically (`System.setProperty`) or through -D flags passed in to the JVM
 3. A config file (could be JSON) defined at the URL in the system property `spark.config.url`, or the environment variable `SPARK_CONFIG_URL`, if defined.
 This could be HTTP, FTP, or just plain file URI.
 4. The defaults in `org.apache.spark.spark-defaults.conf` in the classpath

 For example, to programmatically set some properties and directly pass it into a SparkContext, you can do